Lancebjut/MulSE/README.md

 # MulSE: Integrating Dual-Path Modeling and Global Attention for Multi-Channel Speech Enhancement

 This is the official implementation of **MulSE** submitted to IEEE Signal Processing Letter.
-We would release the code one the paper is accepted
+We would release the code once the paper is accepted.

 ## Highlights